 In the meantime, track your trips with MileageWise!

-The MileageWise mileage tracker app starts when you arrive at a particular location – the app recognizes which partner you have arrived at and you only need to approve it with the touch of a button!
+The MileageWise mileage tracker app starts when you arrive at a particular location – the app recognizes which client you have arrived at and you only need to approve it with the touch of a button!

-It doesn’t drain your phone’s battery on the go, and doesn’t use up all your monthly data!
+It doesn’t drain your phone’s battery on the go, and doesn’t use up all your monthly data.

 With the Recurring daily trip option, you can set up a set of destinations, which you will only have to do once.
 It will take you half the time to record your log this way, you’ll see.